 Many women reach mid-life with a significant superannuation shortfall.
 But it’s not too late to turn things around.
 Actions now may help set up a more secure retirement.

 When was the last time you checked your super balance?
-The hard fact is that Australian women accumulate, on average, far less super than men over their working lives and retire with smaller balances.
+The hard fact is that Australian women retire, on average, with 35 percent less super than men.1

 Shockingly, one in three women across all age groups have no super at all.2 Reasons for this include self-employment, working casually or part-time in jobs where the hours worked aren’t enough to qualify for employer contributions, or having never been in paid employment.